 After costs, proceeds are split between the restoration fund and the documentary, Between Wood and Water.

-For our Victoria boat show round up, the best thing from my perspective was the raft of forestry boats and workboats, most from British Columbia but a few from down south.
+The best thing at the classic boat festival from my perspective, was the raft of forestry boats and workboats, most from British Columbia but a few from down south.
 I love their stories.

 I was intrigued to find out that restored B.C. forestry boats outnumber U.S. boats about three to one.
 One notable exception is the 90-year old TEAL (image up top) which has a rich history patrolling the Alaskan coast and is now docked at Friday Harbor, WA.
 She won Best Conversion.